 After that, however, any lessons you teach are paid.
 You can also share lesson plan ideas, videos and other teaching tools on the site that you can sell to fellow tutors.

-There are several companies out there that pay teens money for giving their opinion via surveys and/or reviews.
+There are several companies out there that pay teens (as young as 14-year-olds) money for giving their opinion via surveys and/or reviews.
 Here are a few of the most popular.

 5. Survey Junkie

 Survey Junkie is called “The most popular online spot to earn cash and rewards for sharing your thoughts.”

 With Survey Junkie, you share your opinion on various surveys, and then are rewarded points for each survey you complete.
 Earned points can then be redeemed for free e-gift cards at popular stores such as Amazon or Target, or traded in for a cash deposit into your PayPal account.